PrakharS-18/RestAPi/README.md

 # RestAPi
-This a basic rest api consisting of a information of Company and employees of related company.
+This id a basic rest-api consisting of a information of Company and Employees of related company.
 Basic CRUD operation has been performed on both Company and Employee database.